Lior30/cpp-app/README.md

-# cpp_app
+# cpp-app

-cpp_app is a C++ application that retrieves data from a public API in JSON format and displays it to the user using the ImGui library.
+cpp-app is a C++ application that retrieves data from a public API in JSON format and displays it to the user using the ImGui library.
 This program demonstrates how to integrate HTTP requests and JSON parsing in a C++ application and visualize the data.